The TMJ & Related Disorders

 If It's Not My TMJ, Then What Else Could It Be?

-To begin with, remember that the TMJ is a joint.
+Remember, the TMJ is a joint.
 Not a disorder.
 Disorders related to the TMJ complex are collectively referred to as TMJ Disorders (TMJD or TMD).
 Also remember that TMJD or TMD is not a diagnosis.
 It is a collection of many different diagnoses.
+Just like if you have pain in your leg, that's not a diagnosis.
+Why do you have pain in your leg?
+Is there a skin wound?
+Is there an infection?
+Is there a broken bone?
+Is there a blood clot?
+Each of these diagnoses are different and each requires different types of care.
+Your jaw works the same way.

-Most of the time, it is not the actual joint or TMJ that is causing pain or dysfunction.
-Believe it or not, muscles, not the joint, are the most common source of non-odontogenic (not related to tooth structures) pain and dysfunction in the jaw region.
+Believe it or not, most of the time, it is not the actual joint or TMJ that is causing jaw pain or dysfunction.
+Muscles, not the joint, are the most common source of non-odontogenic (not related to tooth structures) pain and dysfunction in the jaw area.
 Muscles have the unique ability to develop trigger points (areas of tight muscle fibers, commonly known as "knots") that can refer pain outside of the immediate muscle.
 Muscle pain can mimic tooth aches, ear aches and head aches.

 Less commonly, pain in the facial region originates from a nerve dysfunction, which is typically not related to the TMJ.
 The information on this page is intended to address only TMJ disorders of muscle and/or joint origin.